petershin/liferay-learn/docs/dxp/latest/en/liferay-development/data-sets/data-set-views/data-set-view-actions.md

 1. Specify the *URL* for the REST endpoint where the selected method is implemented, and select the *Method*: Delete, Get, Patch, or Post.

-1. (Optional) Enter a *Headless Action Key* which must match or be compatible with the selected method.
-With the key, administrators can associate an action to a headless endpoint.
-If no key is defined, the action still works, but any user can see and use it, as no restrictions are set without the key.
+1. (Optional) Enter a *Headless Action Key* to link an action with a headless endpoint and verify if users have the required permissions for the specific action method.
+Ensure the key matches or is compatible with the selected method.

+   !!! important
+       If no key is defined, the action still works, but becomes visible to all users, as there are no validation or restrictions in place.

 1. (Optional) [Set *Confirmation* and *Status Messages*](#setting-confirmation-and-status-messages) for your async action.